khonjeja/git-course/README.md

 ## git-course
 *This is the git course from Fettah Ben*
-## This is a test of the new md file
+## This is a test of the new md file - Updated on 24 April 2021